slittorin/home-assistant-configuration/README.md

     domains_entities: !include packages/domains_entities.yaml
 ```
 3. Through the `File Editor` add-on, edit the file [/config/packages/domains_entities.yaml](https://github.com/slittorin/home-assistant-config/blob/master/packages/domains_entities.yaml) and add the sensors according to above.

-## Package - HACS

-We want to be able to download more from Home Assistant Community Store (HACS).\
-HACS is an integration that needs to be installed according to [HACS site](https://hacs.xyz/).

-Follow the instructions for Supervisor install:
-1. Open `Terminal` and go to directory `/config`:
-   - Run the following command: `wget -O - https://get.hacs.xyz | bash -`.
-   - The installation should state that installation is complete, and that HA can be restarted.
-2. Restart the Home Assistant server under `Server management`.
-3. Clear your browser cache, yep, important!.
-4. Reconnect to HA.
-5. Add the integration 'HACS':
-   - Follow the instructions for [Configuration of HACS](https://hacs.xyz/docs/configuration/basic).
-     - In my case, I utilized my already existing github account to retrieve the token.
-6. On Integration page, click on `Configure` on the HACS integration:
-   - Enabled AppDaemon and NetDaemon apps.
-7. Restart HA.

 ## Package - Weather